 The Yokohama International Piano Concert is notable for its long history during which, from the very start, it has received warm and generous support from numerous individuals.

 Particularly noteworthy is Hirose Osamu, who, in a time when facilities for practicing music were rare in Yokohama, built studios equipped with pianos at his own expense and provided them free of charge to the performers.

-Hirose was also responsible for many companies besides his own forming tie-ups with Yokohama Minato Mirai Hall and providing the financial backing without which the Concert would not be possible.Another notable patron is the Hotel New Grand’s Hara Noriyuki, who proposed the formation of the Friends of the Yokohama International Piano Concert, to which many local companies and individuals who support the Concert belong.
+Hirose was also responsible for many companies besides his own forming tie-ups with Yokohama Minato Mirai Hall and providing the financial backing without which the Concert would not be possible.Another notable patron was the Hotel New Grand’s Hara Noriyuki, who proposed the formation of the Friends of the Yokohama International Piano Concert, to which many local companies and individuals who supported the Concert.

 Musical instrument companies have also been generous with their support.

 At present Yamaha Music Japan Co.,Ltd. provides both comprehensive technical support and sponsorship.

 The Yokohama International Piano Concert has become a cherished nexus for the performers, guests and others from Yokohama involved with the event to engage in cultural exchange.In recent years, the Concert has expanded beyond its roots in piano to include master classes in chamber music, special lectures on tuning and baroque dance, and exchange meetings for children.The continuing expansion of its scope has made it one of the world’s leading piano festivals.